 8. Shake Up the Ad Strategy

-The amount of ad units per page doesn’t have to be the same year-round.
-If you typically run a conservative layout, you can afford to increase in January.
-You can also be strategic about where you increase the number of units.
+The amount of ad units per page doesn’t have to be the same year round.
+If you typically run a conservative layout, you can afford increasing in January.
+You can also be strategic about where you increase the amount of units.
 Instead of across the whole site, you can temporarily add units to a segmented group of top content performers.

 Hang In There!

-We understand the frustration with low CPMs.
-The January drop occurs every year across all ad networks and providers.
-If you plan in advance and use this month to complete some outstanding dev tasks or UX improvements, the labor of January can result in even more revenue in later months of the year.
+We understand the frustrations of low CPMs!
+The January drop occurs every year, across every ad network and provider.
+If you plan in advance, and use this month to complete some outstanding dev tasks or UX improvements, the labors of January can result in even more revenue in later months of the year.